 A third option is to book through Expedia.com, which also accepts PayPal.
 This allows you to pay from your checking account without a credit card.

 Next, you’ll pay with cash upfront at check-in.
 You’ll pay the entire stay, and you’ll need to provide a deposit – so make sure you bring enough cash.
-Some hotels will accept a cash deposit, but others will insist on a credit card for the deposit (more on which hotels below).
+Some hotels will accept a cash deposit, but others will insist on a credit card for the deposit.

-If your deposit is cash, you’ll need to wait while they inspect your room upon checkout at the end of your stay.
-Once the staff is sure that you didn’t incur any additional costs, you’ll receive your cash deposit back after they’ve processed your final bill.
+If your deposit is cash, you’ll need to wait while they inspect your room upon checkout.
+At the end of your stay, the staff will do a quick check on your room.
+Once the staff is sure that you didn’t incur any additional costs or incidentials, you’ll receive your cash deposit back after they’ve processed your final bill.

 Other Ways to Book a Room without a Credit Card

-There are just a few more ways to work around the system and book a room at a hotel with cash:
+Here are a few more ways to bypass the system and book a room at a hotel with cash:

-- Book your hotel room through a travel agent, and pay the travel agency in cash.
+- Book your hotel room through one of your favorite travel agents, and pay the travel agency in cash.

 - Try Booking.com, which allows you to choose to pay upon arrival, rather than the time of booking.

-Now that we’ve talked about hotels that take cash, why not learn more about how to travel on a budget with these tips on maximizing your savings.
+Now that we’ve talked about hotels that take cash, let’s maximize your savings.
+Why not learn more about how to travel on a budget?
 Or, learn how reimbursements on your credit card can result in a negative balance – and what to do.

 A forty-ish web designer/developer by day, a budget & financial fanatic by night.
 I’m a mom, wife, avid reader, and DIY enthusiast who’s tracking our journey to debt freedom.
 Read More